 This is the first of a series of profiles of young egg farmers.
 They are all young leaders taking part in Egg Farmers of Canada’s national young farmer program, and will participate in the Canadian Young Farmers’ Forum annual conference in Saskatoon under the theme ‘Our story’.

 Armstrong, British Columbia

-It was the luck of the draw that brought Wayne Johnson and his wife Michelle into the egg business in 2015, when they entered the British Columbia Egg Marketing Board New Producer Program—a program designed to make it easier for new egg farmers to get a start in the industry.
+It was the luck of the draw that brought Wayne Johnson and his wife Michelle into the egg business in 2015, when they entered the BC Egg New Producer Program—a program designed to make it easier for new egg farmers to get a start in the industry.
 But luck could only take them so far, and they quickly got to work to establish their business and build a barn on their 10-acre farm near Armstrong, BC.

 The Johnsons had moved to the Okanagan region from Calgary in 2010, where Wayne, a welding technologist by trade, had been managing a neighbouring broiler operation.
 Seeing a great opportunity to establish their own business in a supply-managed industry, Wayne and Michelle were pleasantly surprised when they became one of four successful applicants.

 Wayne drew on his experience in the broiler industry as he and Michelle started planning for their layer operation and building their new barn, but he credits the support of egg farmers in his community for helping him to learn the ropes.

 “I was very intentional about getting to know different layer farmers, their experiences, their size, their type of operation and touring their barns to see what I would need to do for our operation,” says Wayne.
 “Everyone has been very willing to provide advice when asked, and it has been quite encouraging.”